-Using a combination of explaining horse behavior, classical riding concepts, and positive support, Sam teaches students how to be supportive leaders to their horse.
+I use a combination of explaining horse behavior, classical riding concepts, and addressing the rider's mental focus to help students become supportive leaders to their horses.

-Enjoy this six minute video clip of sharing some of Sam's philosophies.
+Enjoy this six-minute video clip sharing some of Sam's philosophies.